 Meet Devon Filo, on the team since 2014 with a focus on accounting, social media, research assignments, and Software QA.
 A talented musician, Devon has brought her expertise to bear on projects, including "Ribbons & Bows, American Women in Violin History" With a B.S. in Biology from University of the Pacific, she's also a savvy technologist with a head for numbers, because music and math really do go together!
 Off hours, you can find Devon performing with the bands John Henry's Farm and Road Closed, planting trees with the nonprofit organization Canopy, walking her Old English Sheepdog, quilting, painting, and drawing.

-Office Manager Tobi comes to us with extensive administrative, executive support, human resource and event planning experience.
+Project Manager Tobi James came to us with extensive administrative, executive support, human resource and event planning experience.
 She joined our highly skilled and diverse team of elves in May of 2018, bringing with her a strong background in film, copy writing, and management.
 Tobi has been a production assistant for Hollywood films,edited a group of business magazines, acted as campaign press secretary for a candidate running for state office, and done a great deal of freelance writing and editing.

 Outgoing, social, and an affable PR ambassador, Tobi is a quick study with good judgment and the ability to ask the right questions to find the right solutions.
 Already, we can't remember a time she wasn't always with us.